Factories pivot to fight coronavirus, but challenges abound

 On Friday, President Donald Trump said he invoked the Korean War-era Defense Production Act, which allows the government to marshal the private sector to fight the COVID-19 pandemic.
 But he did not give examples as to how he was using it.

-At a news conference, Trump singled out GM — which in 1952 designed and built what the company says was the first mechanical pump used in heart surgery — as one of many businesses that have asked to start making medical gear.
+At a news conference Saturday, Trump singled out GM and Ford as among the many businesses that have asked to start making medical gear like ventilators, the need for which he said has grown into the hundreds of thousands.

-"We are literally being besieged in a beautiful way by companies that wanted to do the work," he said.
-"They want to help our country."
+“Nobody’s ever heard of a thing like that.
+With that being said, General Motors, Ford, so many companies — I had three calls yesterday directly, without having to institute like `You will do this’ — these companies are making them right now," Trump said.

+Neither automaker, however, is building ventilators at present.
 GM announced on Friday that it is working with ventilator maker Ventec Life Systems to ramp up production.
 The automaker said it would help with logistics, purchasing and manufacturing, but stopped short of saying it would make ventilators in its own factories, which have been idled for two weeks after workers who'd been fearful of contagion put pressure on the company.

 Crosstown rival Ford, which also suspended factory production along with other automakers with operations in North America, confirmed that it too was in discussions with the Trump administration about helping.